UniMath/agda-unimath/src/real-numbers/upper-dedekind-real-numbers.lagda.md

 ## Properties

+### The least upper Dedekind real

-### There is a least upper Dedekind real, whose cut is all rational numbers
+There is a least upper Dedekind real whose cut is all rational numbers.
+We call this element **negative infinity**.

 ```agda
 neg-∞-upper-ℝ : upper-ℝ lzero